Mr-S-Mirzoev/Vein-Detection-and-Removal/articles/Useful.md

-# List of read articles which are marked usefull for our case
+# List of read articles which are marked useful for our case

-## Do not forget to state why you think that this article is usefull
+## Do not forget to state why you think that this article is useful

 1) ### Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels It is implemented in PyTorch which seems to be more flexible than TF.
 Has to be tested.